Odysseys

 QA interface

-Figure.
-The Odysseys QA interface for manual review of chained tasks.
+Figure 2.
+The Odysseys QA interface used for manual review of chained tasks.
 Reviewers can expand each task to inspect the full prompt and individual rubric items with their requirements and verification criteria.

-where si is the rubric score on task i (either averaged or perfect) and ni is the number of agent steps.
-Unlike Vision-Language Navigation, we do not know the oracle number of steps required to complete a task, so we do not normalize by it.
-Higher SPL indicates stronger outcomes in fewer steps, penalizing inefficient trajectories.
+where si is the averaged rubric score for task i and ni is the number of agent steps taken on that task.
+Unlike the Success weighted by Path Length metric from Vision-Language Navigation, we do not know the oracle number of steps required for each task and therefore cannot normalize by an optimal trajectory length.
+Higher Trajectory Efficiency indicates that an agent achieves strong outcomes in fewer steps, penalizing trajectories that eventually succeed only after substantial wasted effort.

-All experiments run under the same settings: at most 100 steps, with the maximum reasoning effort each model supports (if any).
-At 100 steps, Opus 4.6 takes about 30 minutes and $2.50 per task.
-We use the OSWorld runner, and each model starts with a Google Chrome window at a provided starting URL (if any).
+All experiments run under identical settings.
+We limit the number of steps to at most 100 and use the maximum reasoning effort possible (if any).
+At 100 steps, Opus 4.6 takes approximately 30 minutes and $2.50 per task.
+We use the OSWorld runner, and each model starts with a Google Chrome window at the provided starting URL for the task (if any).
+Models have access to the full Google Chrome interface and are allowed to open tabs, save files, or perform any action supported by the virtual machine.

 Table 2 · Model performance